longhornxa/small-group-manual/forgiveness.rst

 .. only:: leader
 	How did it go?
 	^^^^^^^^^^^^^^
-	1. What did you learn last week about the Holy Spirit?
-	2. Did you see any change in your life?
-In your Service?
-In your walk with God?
-	3. Was there anything else that you would like to learn about or ask the Holy Spirit?
+	1. Did you have any good opportunities to fellowship with other Christians this week?
+	2. What is one thought about fellowship that stood out to you in the previous lesson?

 	Who We Are
 	^^^^^^^^^^